MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - **Improved hologram manipulation.** Holograms move more naturally as you place them in space, making it easier to accurately align holograms to the real world.

-- **Support for 15 languages**.
-The PC app and the HoloLens app now support the following languages: English (US, UK, Canada, Australia), French (France, Canada), German, Dutch (Netherlands), Chinese (China, Taiwan, Hong Kong), Japanese, Spanish (Spain), Italian, and Korean.
+- **Support for additional languages**.
+The PC app and the HoloLens app now support the following languages: English (US, UK, Canada, Australia), French (France, Canada), German, Dutch, Spanish, Italian, Chinese (People’s Republic of China, Taiwan, Hong Kong), Japanese, and Korean.

 - **Additional file formats**.
 You can now upload PLY, OBJ, and STL 3D models.
 Node-based animiations are also supported now for FBX models.